MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/security/microsoft-passport-login.md

     </Grid>
     ```

--   PassportRegister.xaml.cs 코드 숨김 파일에서 private Account 변수와 Register 단추에 대한 클릭 이벤트를 구현합니다. 새 로컬 계정을 추가하고 Passport 키를 만듭니다.
+-   In the PassportRegister.xaml.cs code behind file implement a private Account variable and a click event for the register Button.
+This will add a new local account and create a Passport key.

     ```cs
     using PassportLogin.Models;